dhruv2003/AskHere-React/README.md

 ---

-<p align="center"> This is an open sources customizable forms app
+<p align="center"> This is an open source customizable forms app.
 </p>

 ## 📝 Table of Contents